sallaaDev/resume-tracker/README.md

 Résumé Tracker is a JavaScript app for tracking your new job you apply to.

-It makes tracking your job you applyed to easier and faster by automating the whole process.
+It makes tracking the jobs you applied to easier and faster by automating the whole process.
 Run it anywhere you have access to a web browser.
-On top of that it has a native like feel do to reactJS frontend and material-ui smooth animation.
+On top of that it has a native like feel due to ReactJS's frontend and material-ui's smooth animations.